SoftUni-Internal/interactive-content/EN/06-Nested-Loops/01-Complex-Loops.md

 interactive-programming-basics-with-java-nested-loops-10-problem-numbers-from-n-down-to-one +

-[code-task title="Numbers from N down to 1" taskId="pb-js-nested-loops-lab-Numbers-from-N-down-to-1" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
+[code-task title="Numbers from N down to 1" taskId="pb-js-nested-loops-lab-Numbers-from-N-down-to-1" executionType="tests-execution" executionStrategy="java-code" requiresInput]
-[code-editor language=javascript]
+[code-editor language=java]
 ```
-function numbersFromNto1(input) {
-  // Write your code here
+public static void Main(string[] args) {

 }
 ```
 [/code-editor]
 [task-description]
 # Description
-Write a function to print the numbers from N down to 1.
+Write a program that prints the numbers from N down to 1.

-The function receives a number `n` and prints the numbers from `n` down to 1.
+The program receives a number `n` and prints the numbers from `n` down to 1.

 # Example
 | **Input** | **Output** |